WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 ```
 After identifying the category, the agent retrieves the corresponding configuration.

-And the following are the instructions for the AI Agent:
+The following are the instructions for the AI Agent:

 1. Identify the user issue and use the [category_list] action to map it to a single category.
 2. Use the mapped category to call the [selected_category] action and retrieve its configuration.